 Right, enough talk of placements and work and visas… You didn’t choose to spend your gap year in France for the work!
 You wanna see the sights, taste the food, drink the wine!

 So where should you go?
-What are France’s must-see sights, top cities, and one-of-a-kind activities?
+What are France’s most beautiful sights, top cities, and one-of-a-kind activities?
 Keep reading to find out:

 Catch a Cabaret Show at The Moulin Rouge

 Sadly, this show won’t feature Nicole Kidman swinging around singing about diamonds (they are a girl’s best friend though, she wasn’t wrong).
 It IS, however, in the iconic Moulin Rouge itself.
 Your senses will be on overdrive with vibrant color, flashing lights, and… cabaret of course!

 This amazing experience even comes with champagne and fine French cuisine to boot, if you fancy it.
 These seats sell out fast so I recommend booking tickets in advance, picking out a FABULOUS outfit, and getting ready to have the time of your life watching an authentic French Cancan.
 If you’re not comfortable with partial nudity – 10/10 do NOT recommend!!!